-Saturday, February 15

-Sakaka (Al Jawf)
+Saturday, February 15 Sakaka (Al Jawf)

-Today's destination will be the remote of asis of Al lawf (Al

-Joudy's destination will be the remote oasis of AI Jawf (AI Jouf), one of Saudi Arabia's most significant archaeological treasures.
+Today's destination will be the remote oasis of Al Jawf (Al Jouf), one of Saudi Arabia's most significant archaeological treasures.
 Located at the crossroads of one of the Middle East's oldest trade routes, Al Jawf is the Kingdom's most fertile region and has been inhabited for at least 750,000 years.

 After breakfast, a short drive will take us to Sakaka's imposing mudbrick Qasr Al Za'abal-a castle built during the Ottoman period on a tall rock with vertical sides in the city's center.
 Climb the castle to admire the view, visit the small local museum, and see the Nabataean period Sisra Well.
-Our sightseeing continues a little way outside town, where we will discover the standing stones of Al Rajajil - Saudi Arabia's 'Stonehenge.'
+Our sightseeing continues a little way outside town, where we will discover the standing stones of Al Rajajil- Saudi Arabia's 'Stonehenge.'
 This 6,000year-old stele carved from sandstone - some of which are as tall as three meters and weigh as much as five tons - is an enigma to archaeologists-speculation concerning its use ranges from a temple to a meeting place and an astronomical function.
 Continue to the 'Camel Site' where three outcrops of rock depict at least 20 camels of unprecedented size that were carved in both high and low relief some 2,000 years ago.